 - creating action plans to address risk to modern slavery;

 - any actions taken to embed a zero tolerance policy towards modern slavery;

 H) KEY PERFORMANCE INDICATORS

-AInbrit Logistics Limited has set the following key performance indicators to measure its effectiveness in ensuring modern slavery is not taking place in the organisation or its supply chains.
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group have set the following key performance indicators to measure the effectiveness in ensuring modern slavery is not taking place in the organisations or its supply chains.